ImperialCollegeLondon/safedata_validator/docs/data_format/data.md

 	Control ; Logged ; Burned

-If the levels aren't obvious, we'd also like label descriptions: they come after each label, separated by colons ('':'').
+If the levels aren't obvious, we'd also like label descriptions: they come after each label, separated by colons (`:`).
 For example:

     Control:sites in reserve forest;Logged:sites in logged forest;Burned:sites in burned forest

 **Do not** use colons or semi-colons in your level names or descriptions!

-For ''Ordered Categorical'' fields, the order of the entries in the ''levels'' descriptor should be the logical order of the factor.
+For Ordered Categorical fields, the order of the entries in the `levels` descriptor should be the logical order of the factor.
 For example, an ordered disturbance gradient could
 be: